 If you’re looking to start a Refill Scheme, we’ve got a guide to help you get started.

 WHO IS BEHIND THE sCHEME?

+Refill Ecuador is founded by and rolled out by Circular Foundation.
 In order to fight the problem of plastic pollution, Circular Foundation has engaged with projects and allies that work in the reduction of plastic pollution.
-Hence, Circular is implementing Refill in Ecuador in order to help combat unnecessary plastic packaging and to help maintain our incredible ecosystems.
+Circular is implementing Refill in Ecuador in order to help combat unnecessary plastic packaging and to help maintain the incredible ecosystems.

-We are consolidating our Refill stations network, starting in Quito, the capital of Ecuador.
-So far, we have 15 Refill stations planned and many more will come!
-Similar to other countries, we are working closely with universities and students.
-Although the current situation is quite different, the commitment of the youth is there to help!
-We are planning to officially launch the Refill project in February.
+So far, there are 15 Refill stations planned with many more on the way.
+Similar to other countries, Refill Ecuador are working closely with universities and students, the youth of Ecuador are committed to helping prevent single-use plastic at source.
+The Scheme is planning to officially launch the Refill project in February.

 Every step is enormous when fighting against plastic pollution.
 Refill is an important campaign for all of us to call people to action and start changing the world, one bottle at a time!